learn-something-new/software-defined-radio/README.md

 - Broadcast FM - Reduces noise by removing frequencies frequencies in the 88 MHz to 108 MHz range (Broadcast FM)
 - Broadcast AM - Reduces noise by removing frequencies in the 525 kHz to 1.705 MHz range (broadcast AM)

+**DC Block**
+Some SDR's such as the Nooelec NESDR SMArTee provide DC power to be used by filters or active radios, in some cases this is not desired so a DC Block is used to "lift" or block the DC from passing through.

 ## Software

 ### General